APNewsBreak: Ex-governor's phone seized in Flint water probe

 LANSING, Mich.
 (AP) — Authorities investigating Flint's water crisis have used search warrants to seize from storage the state-owned mobile devices of former Gov. Rick Snyder and 65 other current or former officials, The Associated Press has learned.

-Solicitor General Fadwa Hammoud and Wayne County Prosecutor Kym Worthy, who is helping with the probe, confirmed they executed a series of search warrants related to the criminal investigation of Flint's lead-contaminated water in 2014-15 and an outbreak of Legionnaires' disease.
-They declined further comment.
+Solicitor General Fadwa Hammoud and Wayne County Prosecutor Kym Worthy, who is helping with the probe, confirmed they executed a series of search warrants related to the criminal investigation of Flint's lead-contaminated water in 2014-15 and a deadly outbreak of Legionnaires' disease.

+The water crisis in Flint was one of the worst man-made environmental disasters in U.S. history.
+Untreated water leached lead from pipes and into Flint's homes and businesses while cost-cutting financial managers — appointed by Snyder — were running the city.

+The investigation has led to charges against 15 current or former government officials, including two who served in the Cabinet of Snyder, a Republican who left office in December.
+But no one is behind bars, and some Flint residents believe key players who could have prevented the lead debacle are getting off easy.

 The evidence was apparently initially obtained by former special prosecutor Todd Flood with investigative subpoenas.
 Because it has been kept in a division of the attorney general's office, Hammoud took the unusual step of securing a warrant to search another part of the office.
 She has been managing the probe since January.

-"We're doing everything we can to comply," said Dan Olsen, a spokesman for Attorney General Dana Nessel, who is not involved in the criminal investigation and is instead handling lawsuits against the state by Flint residents.
+"We're doing everything we can to comply," said Dan Olsen, a spokesman for Democratic Attorney General Dana Nessel, who is not involved in the criminal investigation and is instead handling lawsuits against the state by Flint residents.
+After succeeding former Republican Attorney General Bill Schuette this year, she appointed Hammoud to lead the probe.

 A similar warrant was also issued to the Department of Technology, Management and Budget.